 Millennials often get a bad rap.
-Between their debt, their job-hopping, and their so-called entitlement, they’ve been widely criticized.
-But as it turns out, there may be a reason for this generation’s financial shortcomings.
+Among their debt, their job hopping, and their so-called entitlement, they’ve been widely criticized.
+But as it turns out, there may be a reason for that generation’s financial shortcomings.

 Here’s a rundown of the average Millennial's financial situation, how much the average Millennial makes, and how they stack up to other generations.

-Millennials are the largest living generation, (even surpassing Baby Boomers), with a population of 79.8 million in 2016, according to Pew Research.
-This generation is widely described as those between 18 and 35.
+Millennials are the largest living generation (even surpassing Baby Boomers), with a population of 72.1 million in 2010, according to Pew Research.
+Pew recognizes Millennials as those who were born between 1981 and 1996.

 Millennials are a unique generation in that they grew up during a time of rapid-fire technology.
-Social media, smartphones, and unfettered access to the internet are all a given for this generation.
+Social media, smartphones, and unfettered access to the internet are all givens for that generation.

-Worth noting: There’s a big difference between the younger end of the set (those who grew up with social media and smartphones) and the older Millennial set, also called "Old Millennials."
+There’s a big difference between the younger end of the age group (those who grew up with social media and smartphones) and the older Millennial set, also called "Old Millennials."

-When it comes to earning power, the average Millennial annual salary is $35,592.
-Pew Research found that more millennial households are in poverty than any other generation and that millennials accounted for most of the nation’s renters.
+When it comes to earning power, the average Millennial's annual salary is $47,034 according to the U.S. Census Bureau's most recent statistics.
+Still, Pew Research found that more Millennial households are in poverty than any other generation and that Millennials accounted for most of the nation’s renters.

-Another survey, the 2015 American Community Survey, found that income stayed relatively flat between the ages of 25-35, which could account for Millennials’ struggling finances.
-In fact, Millennials’ starting salaries are approximately 20 percent less than Baby Boomers made at that age (adjusted).
-And as far as net worth, the average Millennial has a net worth of $10,400.
+Another survey by the U.S. Census Bureau, the 2015 American Community Survey (ACS), found that income stayed relatively flat between the ages of 25 and 35, which could account for Millennials’ struggling finances.
+In fact, Millennials’ starting salaries are approximately 20 percent less than what Baby Boomers made at that age (in real terms, i.e., adjusted for inflation).
+As far as net worth, the average Millennial has about $8,000.

-While it’s true that millennials earn less than their predecessors, they take finances seriously, making saving for retirement and investing a priority.
-They also have big emergency funds, with the average millennial rainy day fund able to cover six months of living expenses.
+While it’s true that Millennials earn less than their predecessors, they take finances seriously, making saving for retirement and investing two priorities.
+They also have big emergency funds, with the average Millennial rainy day fund able to cover up to six months of living expenses.

 How Millennials Can Improve Their Finances

 Pay off debt as quickly as possible, or take on as little debt as possible.
-While it may seem impossible to obtain a college degree without student loan debt––the average millennial has more than $30,000 in student loan debt, after all––offsetting that debt by working, paying student loans while still in college to avoid interest, avoiding consumer debt, and living well below one’s means after graduation are all viable options to slash debt, thus opening up extra cash to invest and build net worth.
+While it may seem impossible to obtain a college degree without student loan debt (the average Millennial has more than $30,000 in student loan debt, after all), offsetting that debt by working, paying student loans while still in college to avoid interest, avoiding consumer debt, and living well below one’s means after graduation are all viable options to slash debt, thus adding cash to invest and build net worth.

-If student loans are the main issue, setting up a payment plan based on current income is another option.
-Or applying for student loan forgiveness, which is available in many fields, like public service.
+If student loans are the main issue, setting up a payment plan based on current income is another option, as is applying for student loan forgiveness, which is available in many fields, like public service.

-And since millennials may not be able to rely on Social Security like the generations before them, planning for retirement is also key.
-(Though studies have shown that millennials are great at saving for retirement.)
+Since Millennials might not be able to rely on Social Security like the generations before them, planning for retirement is also key, though studies have shown that Millennials are great at saving for retirement.
 A 401(k), an IRA, or a Roth IRA are all good options.

-While millennials may not earn as much as the generations before them and may have more student loan debt, there are a few action items they can take to ensure a better––and more financially secure––future.
+While Millennials might not earn as much as the generations before them and often have more student loan debt, there are a few action items they can take to ensure a more financially secure future.